weewx/weewx/docs_src/quickstarts/git.md

 # Running WeeWX from a git repository

-Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from a source repository without "installing" it first.
+Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from source without "installing" it first.
 This approach is perhaps most appropriate for developers, but it is also useful on older operating systems or on platforms with tight memory and/or storage constraints.

-The same technique can be used to run from a source directory downloaded as a zip file from the WeeWX GitHub repository.
+This technique can be used to run from a clone of the WeeWX repository, or from a source directory from a zip/tar file.

 Although you do not need root privileges to run WeeWX this way, you will need them to set up a daemon and, perhaps, to change device permissions.

 ## Install pre-requisites

-Unlike the other install methods, running WeeWX directly from a git clone will require you to install the pre-requisites manually.
-Here's how.
+Before you run from source, you must install the pre-requisite Python and Python modules.

 1. Ensure that Python 3.7 or later is installed.

-You will also need pip and `venv`.
+2. Ensure that `pip` and `venv` are installed.

-2. Set up and activate a virtual environment in your home directory
+3. Create and activate a virtual environment in your home directory

     ``` {.shell .copy}
     python3 -m venv ~/weewx-venv
     source ~/weewx-venv/bin/activate
     ```

-3. Make sure pip is up-to-date

-    ``` {.shell .copy}
-    python3 -m pip install pip --upgrade
-    ```

-4. Install the minimum dependencies
+4. Install the minimum WeeWX dependencies

     ``` {.shell .copy}
     python3 -m pip install CT3 -y